kitematic/kitematic.github.io/app/docs/help-us-debug.md

 ./Kitematic.app/Contents/MacOS/Atom
 {% endhighlight %}

+If you find any issues with Kitematic, you can send us the console logs to really help us speed up the fixes.

 Feel free to hop in our [support chat](https://www.hipchat.com/giAT9Fqb5) to tell us more about the issues as well.